plone/training/docs/mastering-plone/volto_actions.md

 ### actions, reducers and the app store

 Before we include the component _Voting_ in talk view from chapter {doc}`volto_talkview`, some words about actions and reducers.
-The action `getVotes` fetches the data.
-The corresponding reducer writes the data in global app store.
+The action `getVotes` requests the data.
+The corresponding reducer writes the data to the global app store.

-The action `getVotes` is defined by the request method `get`, the address of the endpoint `votes` and an identifier `GET_VOTES` for the corresponding reducer to react.
+The action `getVotes` is defined by the request method `GET`, the address of the endpoint `votes` and an identifier `GET_VOTES` for the corresponding reducer to react.

+`actions/votes/votes.js`
 ```{code-block} jsx
 :linenos: